shrutio8/data-driven-sales-customer-insights/README.md

 ## 📌 Project Overview

 This project analyzes customer and sales data using Excel to uncover key business insights related to customer behavior, regional performance, and product trends.
 The goal is to support data-driven decision-making through an interactive dashboard.
+It simulates a real-world business scenario to identify key revenue drivers and underperforming regions.

 ## 🎯 Business Problem